The Parisian (film)

-The Parisian (original French title: Une parisienne) is a 1957 French comedy film starring Charles Boyer, Henri Vidal and Brigitte Bardot. directed by Michel Boisrond.
+The Parisian (Une Parisienne) is a 1957 comedy film directed by Michel Boisrond and starring Charles Boyer, Henri Vidal and Brigitte Bardot.
 Bardot plays the daughter of the French President who marries her father's secretary, but the couple become jealous of each other's purported sexual flings.
 Costumes are by Pierre Balmain.
-Dialogue is in French, with dubbed versions in other languages.

 Plot

 Brigitte Laurier, daughter of the President of France, is in love with Michel Legrand, her father's womanizing chief of staff.
-However, he repeatedly shuts down Brigitte's sexual advances, so she appoints herself to an internship as his secretary.

-She eventually tricks Michel into delivering papers to the President, who is spending the weekend in the countryside.
+However, he repeatedly rejects Brigitte's sexual advances, so she appoints herself to an internship as his secretary.
+She later tricks Michel into delivering papers to the President, who is spending the weekend in the countryside.
 Michel's former mistress, Caroline d'Herblay, and her politician husband are also there, and she insists that Michel stay the weekend.

-Michel and Mrs. d'Herblay reunite secretly in the woods.
+Michel and Caroline reunite secretly in the woods.
 As she slips out of her room later that night to be with Michel, her suspecting husband follows her.
 Meanwhile, Brigitte heads to Michel's room, surprises him and announces she wants to be his mistress, promising never to speak of marriage.
-They kiss, but Mrs. d'Herblay walks in on them.
+They kiss, but Caroline walks in on them.
 A jealous Mr. d'Herblay wakes up everyone in the house—i.e., the Cabinet of France—as they investigate who is in Michel's room.
-While Mrs. d'Herblay hides, Brigitte is revealed to be in Michel's bed in front of everyone, embarrassing the President.
-Not wanting to cause a scandal, Michel and Brigitte are forced to be married by her father.
+While Caroline hides, Brigitte is revealed to be in Michel's bed in front of everyone, embarrassing the President.
+To avoid a scandal, Michel and Brigitte are forced to be married by her father.
 However, Brigitte is sure Michel will eventually cheat on her.

 Prince Charles later starts his state visit to France.
-While preparing to go to the gala ball, Mrs. Wilson, another one of Michel's previous mistresses, calls Michel—not realising he is married now—and Brigitte picks up.
-Sure that Michel is having an affair with Mrs. Wilson, Brigitte confronts him at the ball.
-Michel laughs it off, but in a fit of jealously, Brigitte declares she will cheat on him with the next person to walk through the door.
+While preparing to go to the gala ball, Mrs. Wilson, another one of Michel's previous mistresses, calls Michel—unaware that he is now married—and Brigitte picks up.
+Certain that Michel is having an affair with Mrs. Wilson, Brigitte confronts him at the ball.
+Michel laughs it off, but in a fit of jealously, Brigitte declares she will cheat on him with the next man to walk through the door.
 Michel laughs and bids her good luck as Charles is that person.
-Not backing down, she starts flirting with Charles.
-Becoming jealous, Michel slaps Brigitte in public and brings her home.
+Undeterred, she starts flirting with Charles.
+Becoming jealous, Michel slaps Brigitte in public and takes her home.